and numerals and their ancient religious uses in our e-book

-Most people familiar with the golden ratio know it is prevalent in the natural world.
-The golden ratio is expressed in the spirals of seashells gathered from the beach near Cancun resorts to the petals of tropical flowers surrounding a Dominican Republic hotel in the Caribbean.
-The importance of the golden ratio for artists, mathematicians, and architects from ancient times to the present cannot be denied.
+Most people familiar with the golden ratio know that its importance for artists, mathematicians, and architects from ancient times to the present cannot be denied.

 The oldest surviving written evidence for our species' knowledge of the unique "golden" section dates back to Byzantine times, about 888 CE or slightly later1, when the earliest extant copy of the mathematical textbook "The Elements" was written.
 The contents of this book, in turn, was attributed to the classical Greek mathematician Euclid who wrote around 300 BCE.
 He discussed this proportion as the "division in extreme and mean ratio".

 Before Euclid, the Athenian sculptor and architect Phidias (490 to 432 BCE) gets generally credited with having pioneered the use of this ratio in his design of the Parthenon temple for Athena, the Greek goddess of Wisdom, science, and art.
 Some scholars deny the presence of this ratio in that temple or any other building of its time, but it is to honor Phidias for its use that modern mathematicians often designate this ratio with the Greek letter f = phi.